The Max Microchip Project- Investigating the Secrets of Implantable Pet ID Devices

 There is good sensitivity to transponders standing vertically inside the loop, but transponders oriented in a plane parallel to the flat coil are more realistic for an under-the-skin chip.
 The orientation I would use for rating detection distances is right under the coil below the middle green line.
 With luck, your scanner should pick up the "Encrypted" type transponders at a distance of about 1/2 inch in this orientation, which should be enough for scanning a cooperative animal.
 Under good conditions, a read may take under a third of a second, but slow, lingering movement of the coil bundle around the expected chip location increases the probability of detection.
 ISO compliant chips vary in read range; some may be readable at over 1.5 inches depth.
 Do consider that the red chip orientation lines in the picture above indicate near complete invisibility at any depth.
 So what you're trying to do in scanning an animal is, stroke the coil from front to back, trying to get the transponder into a location equivalent to the one indicated by the green marks in the picture.
 (A similar sensitivity profile probably applies to other round-coil microchip scanners as well, although they may have stronger depth ability.)
 There is some sensitivity on the side where the tuning coil is, possibly less, possibly slightly more, but I would suggest using the plain side.
 This reference points out that cats and dogs chipped in continental Europe may have the chip placed differently from the between-the-shoulder-blades position used elsewhere.

 But first it's time to test and tune.
 Put in the battery, turn on the switch, and double click on the "max.exe" program on Windows or execute the file "max-lin" in a shell window on Linux.
 Tape in place a transponder in one of the green orientations.
 For a good strong test signal, use an ISO conformant "Full Duplex" type transponder if available, otherwise, whatever you have.
 If it's working right, you should see results on the screen at some point in the tuning range.
-With luck you may see something like one of these lines:
+With luck you should see something like one of these four lines:

 Inv.
 ISO 11785 A.2.1 "Destron (FECAVA version) technology": 46781B102A (126265)